stepsecurity-poc/stepsecurity-poc-harden-runner/README.md

      - Reverse-Shell
   ```
 *  Attach the policy to your desired scope (cluster, organization, repository, or workflow)
-*  Now when a threat is detected, the job will be immediately terminated and you will receive a notification with details about the blocked threat
+*  You can now trigger one of the three workflows `lock-down-[process event type].yml` via the Actions tab.
+This will trigger detections for the three supported process events.
+When a threat is detected, the job will be immediately terminated and you will receive a notification with details about the blocked threat